capjan/CoreLib/readme.md

 # CoreLib

-Consider this library as a quick start into a productivity boost to achieve your stated development goal faster.
+Consider this library as productivity boost to achieve stated development goals faster in .NET.

-This library privides field-proven code solutions to everyday problems without adding additional 3rd-party dependencies.
-It's **open source** and **completely free**.
-So you can use it (or parts of it) in your projects, whether they are open source or not.

-A core library unfolds its maximum effectiveness for you, if you are occupied with the offered solutions and use them again and again.
-So, ideally, you should use this core library in all projects to with the goal to **reuse as much code as possible**!
+**Features:**

+* field-proven solutions for everyday problems.
+* doesn't add additional 3rd-party dependencies (beside itself of course).
+* **open source** and **completely free** (MIT).
+* faster development by reusing the provided solutions.
+The more you do it, the faster you'll go.
+* And most important of all: Development feels even more like "**batteries included**".

 # Getting started